huysentruitw/pem-utils/README.md

 * DerConverter - for converting ASN.1 syntax from/to binary data
 * PemUtils - builds on top of DerConverter for reading/writing [`RSAParameters`](https://msdn.microsoft.com/en-us/library/system.security.cryptography.rsaparameters.aspx) from/to a PEM formatted file

-PEM files are commonly used to exchange public or private key data and are recognised by headers like `----- BEGIN PUBLIC KEY -----` / `----- END PUBLIC KEY -----`.
+PEM files are commonly used to exchange public or private key data.

+Currently files with these headers are supported:

+* `----- BEGIN PUBLIC KEY -----` / `----- END PUBLIC KEY -----`
+* `----- BEGIN RSA PRIVATE KEY -----` / `----- END RSA PRIVATE KEY -----`

 ## Usage

-Reading:
+### Reading

 ```C#
 using (var stream = File.OpenRead(path))